splintor/yeruham-phone-book-web-site/CLONING.md

 ## Customize site
 1. The site was initially built for Yeruham phonebook.
 You need to customize it to show the details of you and your group.
-2. In your site repo (on github.com), drill down to see the content of the `README.md` file and click the *pencil* icon and edit it to describe the project of your site.
+2. In your site repo (on github.com), drill down to see the content of the `README.md` file and click the *pencil* icon and edit it to describe the project of your site, then click `Commit changes`.
-3. In your site repo (on github.com), go to `site-info.json` and click the *pencil* icon to edit the file.
+3. In your site repo (on github.com), go to `site-info.json` and click the *pencil* icon to edit the file, then click `Commit changes`.
 4. Change the fields there to match the data of your site.
-5. Go to the `public` directory, and then click the `+` button and upload logo files to be used in the site.
-You will need:
+5. Go to the `public` directory, and then click the `+` button and upload logo files to be used in the site, and then click `Commit changes`.
+You will need these files:
    1. `favicon.ico` (will be used in the browser tab icon)
    2. `logo192.png` (will be used in the Safari browser tab icon)
    3. `logo-square.jpg` (will be used in WhatsApp preview)